noahehall/theBookOfNoah/architecture/informationarchitecture.md

   - main goals
     - organize huge amounts of information so that people can actually find what theyre looking for, lol an internet librarian
-    - make it eaasy for customers to find products, a kind of one-to-one marketing
+    - make it eaasy for customers to find products, a kind of one-to-one marketing -
-    - takes on the information overload problemt hat everyones always complaining about
+    - takes on the information overload problem that everyones always complaining about
     - portrays a snapshot/spatial view of an information system
     - focus on making content and knowledge more accessible
+    - do your best to learn about users major information needs and information seeking behaviors
+      - a better understanding of what users actually want from your site will help you determine and prioritize which architectual components to build
     - structuring
       - involves determining the appropriate elevels of granularity for the information atoms in your site and deciding how to relate them to one another
     - organizing